 - Information sessions held about transitions into school, curriculum and classroom practice, and helping your child at home

 - Expos, showcases and special days where parents are invited to attend and celebrate the learning with their child

 Formal meetings (3 way conferences) between teachers, students and parents are held twice a year in Term 1 and Term 3.
 These meetings present the opportunity for teachers to support parents in understanding their child’s progress, successes and future areas for improvement.
 These scheduled meetings are a highly valuable opportunity to understand where your child is at and what they still need to work upon, however parents are welcome to request a time with teachers to discuss concerns if they arise at any stage throughout the school year.

 Formal written reports are provided to parents twice a year, in Term 2 and Term 4.
 These identify to parent how your child has progressed in key areas of study and whether they are achieving the expected level.
 Our reports have been designed with feedback from our community to ensure they are easy to understand and provide the information that parents/carers are seeking.

-Student portfolios of work are also compiled throughout the year and we encourage parents/carers to read these in conjunction with their child’s Formal Report.
-The portfolios provide parents with samples of students work with evaluations of learning from the teachers.
-These also provide families with a clearer understanding of the content that students have been covering throughout the school year.
+Morang South Primary School utilises an online portal (Seesaw) to support parents/carers with insight into their child’s progression throughout the year.
+We encourage parents/carers to view these ‘snapshots’ of learning in conjunction with their child’s Formal Report.
+These ‘snapshots’ provide parents with samples of students work with feedback on learning from their teachers.
+This online portal also provide families with a clearer understanding of the content and topics that students have been covering throughout the school year.